Add To Favorites

 Gautama Buddha was born in 563 BC and lived in northern India.
 The name Buddha means enlightened one.
 Among the Buddha's basic teachings are the Four Noble Truths and the Eightfold Path.
 His birthday, the Day of Vesak, is a national holiday in parts of Asia.

-Research more information about the Buddha, Buddhism, the Dalai Lama, and the spread of Buddhism across Asia and around the world.
+Students research more information about the Buddha, Buddhism, the Dalai Lama, and the spread of Buddhism across Asia and around the world.
 Buddhism adapted to cultures in Tibet, Japan, and Korea, as well as many other areas.
 Wisdom, kindness, and compassion are at the heart of Buddhism.

-Find pictures of the Buddha as he is represented in historic and contemporary Thailand, Vietnam, India, Indonesia, Singapore, and other Asian countries.
+Have students find pictures of the Buddha as he is represented in historic and contemporary Thailand, Vietnam, India, Indonesia, Singapore, and other Asian countries.
 From what are these sculptures made?
 How do they differ?
 In what ways are they similar?

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step